- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity, and the level of criminal activity.

 We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity, and the level of criminal activity.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 There is an ongoing threat of terrorism in Russia.
-Terrorist attacks have occurred in Russian cities, including Moscow, and are a particular threat in the North Caucasus region, which is close to Sochi.
+Terrorist attacks have occurred in Russian cities, including Moscow, and are a particular threat in the North Caucasus region,.
 Attacks may also take place in other regions of Russia.

 Two separate terrorist incidents occurred in the city of Volgograd in late December 2013.
 On 29 December at least 16 people were killed in an attack on Volgograd railway station and at least ten people were killed following the bombing of a trolleybus on 30 December.